Cars and cheap loans a shaky foundation for Hungary's baby boom plan

 “It’s still a question whether we plan for three children or four,” she said.

-Low birth rates and people heading West have cut Hungary’s population by 1 million to 9.8 million within a generation, fuelling labour shortages and growing alarm among the country’s leaders.
+Low birth rates and people heading West have cut Hungary’s population by 1 million to 9.8 million within a generation, fuelling labor shortages and growing alarm among the country’s leaders.

 Orban, one of the strongest opponents of immigration among Europe’s leaders, insists natural growth should reverse the population decline.